spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

 > [!NOTE]
-> The following two code blocks produce the exact same result, we utilise the last, for ease purposes.
+> The following two code blocks produce the exact same result, we utilise the first one for experimenting manually.
 ```ruby
 class BERTModel(torch.nn.Module):
     def __init__(self, num_labels):